RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Question 4<br>
-Check how many missing values there are in each column
+Check how many missing values there are in each column.

 Question 5<br>